-- There's even a form of radical group in the inquisition known as the Xeno Hybris; who believe that humanity has more to gain from cooperating with Xenos than through exterminating them.
+- There's even a form of radical group in the inquisition known as the Xeno Hybris who believe that humanity has more to gain from cooperating with (certain carefully selected) Xenos than through exterminating them.

 - Yeoman Kelly Chambers in Mass Effect 2 is thoroughly fascinated by all aliens, which is rather untypical for a member of the pro-human extremist organization Cerberus.
 However, she says that pro-human does not necessarily mean anti-alien.
 This stance changes in Mass Effect 3 when she finds out that Cerberus really is anti-alien at its core, realising how she was manipulated by them.

-- Paragon Shepard definitely comes across as this.
+- Paragon Shepard definitely comes across as this; and a Shepard of any alignment has the option of having trysts and/or relationships with alien characters.
 In Mass Effect 3, the respect and admiration that Shepard has fostered throughout the galaxy is a key factor in bringing them together in the war effort.